 Symon is a founding member of the MEA who has extensive experience as an educator in media and film studies.
 He has worked across the secondary, tertiary and Higher Education sectors and written widely about education, media and film.
 His research interests include short film, political ideologies and the representation of the working class.
 His current roles include leading on the BFI’s/National Film and Television School’s Film Academy and lecturing at Brunel and Bedfordshire universities.
 Simon is the treasurer of the MEA.

 Michelle taught media in the post-16 sector for over twenty years.
-A former Curriculum Area Leader for Media at an inner London sixth form, she now works in initial teacher training on the post-16 PGCE at UEL and the PGCE at Kingston University, whilst completing a doctorate in education at Bournemouth University’s Centre for Excellence in Media Practice.
+A former Curriculum Area Leader for Media at an inner London sixth form, she now works as a senior lecturer on the Post-Compulsory PGCE at UEL whilst completing a doctorate in education at Bournemouth University’s Centre for Excellence in Media Practice.
 Her research is focused on the impact of the recent curriculum reform on Media Studies at post-16.
 She has also written journal articles, blogs and resources for a range of publications and websites related to media education.
 Michelle is the communications officer for The MEA.

 Sarah has taught and led on Media Studies at GCSE and A Level for over ten years.
 Now based in South Wales, Sarah has previously worked at the University of Wales, Aberystwyth in the Film and Television Department.
 Sarah is setting up a Wales, Regional MEA network to connect Secondary and Higher level educators, and media industry professionals.